onl7999/osp/doc/project_goal.md

 USERS -> user
 What do USERS do? -> interact with the system to input data, using drop down menus and manual inputs.

-Categories: educatio, entertainment, food, gifts,groceries, insurance, personal care, rent,savings, shopping, taxes, transport and others.
+Categories: education, entertainment, food, gifts, groceries, insurance, personal care, rent,savings, shopping, taxes, transport and others.

 Pseudocode of the process:
 Start